davidxxxcc/GitEssential/wang-zhan-pei-zhi/git-review-file-change.md

 ![](/assets/hightlint.png)

-Also, you can stage the file and commit at once using following command
+Also, you can stage the file and commit at the same time using following command

 `git commit -am`